French projections: Macron's centrists to keep a majority

 PARIS (AP) — French President Emmanuel Macron’s centrist alliance is expected to keep its parliamentary majority after the first round of voting, according to projections Sunday.

-Projections based on partial election results showed that at the national level, Macron’s party and its allies got about 25-26% of the vote.
-That made them neck-in-neck with a new leftist coalition composed of hard-left, Socialists and Green party supporters.
+Projections based on elections’ partial results showed that at the national level, Macron’s party and its allies got about 25-26% of the vote.
+They were neck-in-neck with a new leftist coalition composed of hard-left, Socialists and Green party supporters.
 Yet Macron’s candidates are projected to win in a greater number of districts than their leftist rivals, giving the president a majority.

+PARIS (AP) — French voters were choosing lawmakers in a parliamentary election Sunday as President Emmanuel Macron seeks to secure his centrist majority, which is under growing threat from a new leftist coalition.

+More than 6,000 candidates, ranging from 18 to 92, were running for 577 seats in the National Assembly in the first round of the election.
+Those winning more than 50% of the vote will be elected on Sunday evening.
+In other cases, up to four candidates who get at least 12.5% support will advance to the decisive second round on June 19.

 Consumer concerns about rising inflation have dominated the campaign but still voter enthusiasm has been muted.
-That was reflected in Sunday’s turnout, which showed that less than half of France’s 48.7 million voters had cast ballots.
+That was reflected in Sunday’s turnout figure, which showed just over 39% of France’s 48.7 million voters had cast ballots by 5 p.m., lower than the turnout five years ago.

-Hard-left leader Jean-Luc Mélenchon, who had hoped the election would vault him into the prime minister’s post, was among only a trickle of voters as he cast his ballot in Marseille, a southern port city.
+Hard-left leader Jean-Luc Mélenchon, who hopes the election may vault him into the prime minister’s post, was among only a trickle of voters as he cast his ballot in Marseille, a southern port city.

-On France’s opposite coast, a small crowd gathered to watch Macron as he arrived to vote in the English Channel resort town of Le Touquet.
+On France’s opposite coast, a small crowd gathered to watch Macron arrive to vote in the English Channel resort town of Le Touquet.

-Yet Sunday’s projection show Macron’s party and allies could have trouble getting more than half the seats at the Assembly this time around.
+But the latest opinion polls suggest Macron and his allies may have trouble winning over half of the parliamentary seats.
 A government with a large but not absolute majority would still be able to rule, but would have to seek some support from opposition legislators.

-Polling agencies estimated that Macron’s centrists could win from 255 to over 300 seats, while Mélenchon’s leftist coalition could win more than 200 seats.
+The main opposition force appears to be Mélenchon’s newly-created coalition made up of leftists, greens and communists.
+The coalition’s platform includes a significant minimum wage increase, lowering the retirement age to 60 and locking in energy prices, which have been soaring due to the war in Ukraine.

+Mélenchon, an anti-globalization firebrand who has called for France to pull out of NATO and “disobey” EU rules, urged voters to give his coalition a majority and thereby force Macron to name him as prime minister.

+Alhough Mélenchon’s coalition could win more than 200 seats, current projections give the left little chance of winning a majority in the National Assembly.
+Macron and his allies are expected to win between 260 and 320 seats, according to the latest polls.

 The National Assembly has final say over the Senate when it comes to voting in laws.

-Mélenchon’s platform includes a significant minimum wage increase, lowering the retirement age to 60 and locking in energy prices, which have been soaring due to the war in Ukraine.
-He is an anti-globalization firebrand who has called for France to pull out of NATO and “disobey” EU rules.

-Even though Macron beat far-right rival Marine Le Pen in the presidential runoff, France’s parliamentary election is traditionally a difficult race for far-right candidates.
-Rivals from other parties tend to coordinate or step aside to boost chances of defeating far-right candidates in the second round of voting.
+Even though Macron beat far-right rival Marine Le Pen in the presidential runoff, France’s parliamentary election is traditionally a difficult race for the France’s far-right candidates.
+Rivals from other parties tend to coordinate or step aside to boost chances of defeating far-right candidates in the second round.

+The two-round voting system is complex and not proportionate to the nationwide support for a party.
+Lawmakers are elected by district.

 Le Pen’s far-right National Rally hopes to do better than five years ago, when it won eight seats.
 With at least 15 seats, the far right would be allowed to form a parliamentary group and gain greater powers at the assembly.